 There are some people that feed the long-tailed macaques here, so don’t be surprised if they swim to the boat.
 One even sat on my knee, even though I wasn’t feeding them, so be aware!

 We couldn’t go into the crocodile cave as the water was too high, but we did go into the bat cave and we were rewarded with bat oral sex!
 When you’re visiting the bat cave you pay 2RM entry and you can hire a torch, but be careful of the monkeys there as they are aggressive!

 I really recommend taking a trip to Skull Beach (Pasir Tengkorak) in the Northwest of the island because we saw a whole pod of dolphins go past us.
-Continue easy to Shark Bay and you may see actually sharks there as we did but they were too far away for a good photo.
+Continue east to Shark Bay and you may see actual sharks there as we did but they were too far away for a good photo.

 You can see lovely marine life from the shore and even from the eagle monument at Kuah, as I saw these beautiful rainbow-coloured spotted needlefish.